 HISTORY OF MANDALUYONG HIGH SCHOOL

-In 1993, Mr. Manuel Y. Dingcong, Jr. became the second principal of the school replacing Dr. Jesusa D. Ballesteros who was transferred to Quirino High School, Quezon City.
-During Mr. Dingcong’s tenure, the late Senate President Neptali A. Gonzales, Sr., using his Countryside Development Fund, caused the construction of Neptali A. Gonzales Administration Building, an architecture inspired by the classical Greece.
+In 1993, Mr. Manuel Y. Dingcong, Jr., became the second principal of the school, replacing Dr. Jesusa D. Ballesteros, who was transferred to Quirino High School, Quezon City.
+During Mr. Dingcong’s tenure, the late Senate President Neptali A. Gonzales, Sr., using his Countryside Development Fund, caused the construction of the Neptali A. Gonzales Administration Building, an architecture inspired by classical Greece.

 The school stands in five concrete structures with doors and windows facing the courtyard to create an open atmosphere for its almost three thousand students under the leadership of Mr. Rosarito A. Septimo, the fifth assigned principal.
-At present, Dr. Ervin Salazar is assigned as the sixth principal.

 MHS HYMN